galligan/grepa/.grepa/README.md

-# Grepa Scripts
+# Grepa Tools

-This directory contains tools and scripts for working with grep-anchors.
+This directory contains configuration files for grepa tools.
+The actual scripts are located in the `/scripts` directory at the project root.

 ## inventory